codedawakening/BoonMind/README.md

 ---

+## ⚠️ Licensing Notice (Important)

+This repository displays **Apache 2.0** solely for GitHub compatibility.

+🔐 **The governing and enforceable license is:**
+**BoonMind Public Governance License v1.0 (BPGL-1.0)**
+(located in `LICENSE.md`)

+In any conflict, **BPGL-1.0 overrides all other terms.**

+### ✅ Permitted use:
+- Research citation
+- Academic discussion
+- Black-box safety evaluation
+- Interface integration
+- Formal collaboration requests

+### ❌ Not permitted:
+- Replication of internal mechanics
+- Derivative engines or models
+- Training or distillation
+- Commercial reuse without agreement

+---

 ## Overview

-This repository presents a **public research abstract** for the BoonMind framework — a new direction in *observer-inclusive recursive systems* and *harmonic-constrained convergence*.
+This repository presents a **public research abstract** for the **BoonMind Framework** — a new direction in *observer-inclusive recursive systems* and *harmonic-constrained convergence*.

-The contents here communicate:
+The materials here communicate:

-- The research thesis and theoretical direction
+- Research thesis and theoretical direction
 - Experimental claims and conceptual boundaries
 - Citation and provenance for priority recognition
 - A request for qualified collaborators and reviewers

-This repository **does not contain full source code, production algorithms, or tunable parameters**.
-These remain in controlled private archives pending formal publication, IP review, and/or collaborative agreements.
+No full source code, production algorithms, or internal system parameters are published here.

 ---